robextrem/xvalidation/README.md

 ##### email-validation
 The content is a valid email.
 ##### address-validation
-The content is a Address.
+The content is an Address.
 ##### zip-validation
 The content is a valid Zip Code.
 ##### password-validation